 is gone.

-The App Store grew by approximately 52% year-over-year from Q1 2025 to Q1 2026.
-That's not normal software marketplace growth — it's an acceleration.
+Shopify has pointed to approximately 52% year-over-year growth in the App Store from Q1 2025 to Q1 2026.
+That's not normal software marketplace growth, it's an acceleration.
 The barrier to publishing a Shopify app has dropped (Shopify's tooling has gotten better, the documentation is deeper, the certification path is clearer), so new apps keep coming in faster than old ones exit.

 For merchants, this is mostly a problem of abundance.
-87% of Shopify merchants use apps — the average store has six installed, some have thirty.
+The average store runs around six apps, and that number climbs significantly with the store's age and revenue.
 But when a merchant searches "loyalty program" or "email capture" or "upsell," they're looking at a list of 200 options with nearly identical thumbnail formats and near-identical taglines.
 Most merchants scroll the first page and pick from there.
-First-page placement in a competitive category isn't a nice-to-have — it's the difference between growing and not.
+First-page placement in a competitive category isn't a nice-to-have, it's the difference between growing and not.

 For app builders, the math has changed.
 In 2018, you could publish a decent app in an underserved category and grow on organic App Store traffic alone.
 That era is over.
 Distribution now requires active management: listing optimization, review velocity, external traffic, and strategic use of the ranking signals Shopify actually uses.